 With COVID-19 dominating the news cycle – and for good reason – we often had to take a step back and recognize when earned media wasn’t our best option.
 If your company or client doesn’t have a helpful way to join the conversation, it’s likely best to pause media relations and focus on other channels to achieve your goals.

 For some of our clients, we found that creating owned content, such as blogs, white papers, or infographics, allowed us to have greater control over important messages during a time when misinformation, fear, and uncertainty were weighing on the public.
 An important lesson here was to have consistent and proactive conversations with our clients and teams about staying flexible with our media mix.
 We also had to set expectations about the feasibility of earned coverage in such an intense and crowded media landscape.

 Media Relations in 2020 and Beyond

 We’re only halfway through a year that’s already proven to be full of historical turning points – a lot more could change in 2020.
-But we believe these core tenants of media relations will stand the test of time (and any other possible curveball the year throws our way).
+What we thought was of utmost importance at the top of the year now seems like yesterday’s news.
+But, one truth remains constant.
+We believe these core tenants of media relations will stand the test of time (and any other possible curveball the year throws our way).